-6.7.4 The possible interaction between a DMIS and other incentive schemes and five of this paper, the AER's likely approach is that both an EBSS and STPIS will be applied to the Victorian DNSPs in the forthcoming regulatory control period.
+6.7.2.4 The possible interaction between a DMIS and other incentive schemes

+In applying a DMIS to the Victorian DNSPs the AER must have regard to the interaction of that scheme with other incentive schemes.
+As outlined in chapters 4 and 5 of this paper, the AER's likely approach is that both an EBSS and STPIS will be applied to the Victorian DNSPs in the next regulatory control period.